AdobeDocs/campaign.en/help/v8/start/implement.md

     Adobe Campaign comes with common schemas to identify data such as: recipients, delivery logs, subscriptions, and more.

-    :bulb: Refer to this section to learn more about [Campaign built-in datamodel](../dev/datamodel.md).
+    [!DNL :bulb:] Refer to this section to learn more about [Campaign built-in datamodel](../dev/datamodel.md).

-    :bulb: You can extend existing schemas or create new schemas from scratch.
+    [!DNL :bulb:] You can extend existing schemas or create new schemas from scratch.
 Learn more in [this page](../dev/customize.md).

 1. **Dashboards and lists**

     You can easily configure lists, add and remove fields and customize columns.

-    :bulb: Learn how to manage filters and lists in Campaign in [this page](../dev/customize.md#gs-lists-and-filters).
+    [!DNL :bulb:] Learn how to manage filters and lists in Campaign in [this page](../dev/customize.md#gs-lists-and-filters).

     You can also create new dashboards to display Campaign data depending on your needs.

-    :bulb: Learn more in [this page](../dev/customize.md#gs-custom-dashboards).
+    [!DNL :bulb:] Learn more in [this page](../dev/customize.md#gs-custom-dashboards).

 1. **Reports**